Requirements & Information

 Extended Hearings (Over 60 minutes)

-A hearing, including a hearing for Temporary Relief, that requires more than 60 minutes, is considered an Extended Hearing.
+A hearing that requires more than 60 minutes is considered an Extended Hearing.
 In order to schedule an Extended Hearing, send an email to CirCivDivB@jud12.flcourts.org, copy opposing counsel/party.
 The email should contain: the case number, title of the motion, how much time is being requested, and specific details (issues, evidence, witnesses, etc.) explaining why more than 60 minutes are required to hear the motion.

 Hearing Packets and Binders

-When parties submit courtesy copies of exhibits, legal authority or other materials in advance of a scheduled hearing, they should not be filed with the Clerk of Court but should be delivered directly to the Judge’s chambers.
+For courtesy copies of legal authority or other non-evidentiary materials delivered in advance of a scheduled hearing, electronic copies are preferred.
+Courtesy copies should not be filed with the Clerk of Court but should be emailed/delivered directly to the Judge’s chambers.
 Please submit courtesy copies no less than three (3) business days in advance of the hearing.; this time limit is for the court’s own purposes and is not a basis to obtain relief against an opposing party.

-In order to make the best use of the Court’s limited hearing time and allow the Judge to adequately prepare, it may be helpful to submit courtesy copies the following items:
+In order to make the best use of the Court’s limited hearing time and allow the Court to adequately prepare, it may be helpful to submit courtesy copies of the following items:

 - a copy of the Notice of Hearing;